 Chatino Interpreters and Translators: A Quick Guide

-• May 9
+- May 9

-• 5 min read
+- 5 min read

 As the Chatino people increasingly migrate to the United States for safety, economic opportunities, and a better quality of life, language access is one of their biggest obstacles.
-This is where Chatino interpreters step in and help migrants integrate safely into their new surroundings.
+This is where Chatino interpreters and translators step in and help migrants integrate safely into their new surroundings.

 Who speaks Chatino?

 Chatino is a group of languages that are spoken by approximately 45,000 people in southern Oaxaca, Mexico.
 The term "Chatino" originates from the Spanish adaptation of "cha'tnö," literally translating to "words work."
-Chatino speakers use this term to refer both to their language and themselves.
+Chatino speakers use this term to refer both to their language and themselves.Â

 Recognized as a national language of Mexico, Chatino belongs to the Zapotecan branch of the Oto-Manguean language family and shares linguistic similarities with Zapotec.
 The Chatino language consists of three main groups, each with multiple variants that have varying degrees of mutual intelligibility: Zenzontepec Chatino, Tataltepec Chatino, and Eastern Chatino.